STF1998/Desk20/README.md

 </p>
 <b><p align= "center">A recent photo of the setting up of one of ASAQUA's water accessibility tools!</p></b>

-We're also very fortunate to have a message from the ASAQUA team on completion of our MVP.
-See below:
+We're also very fortunate to have a message from the ASAQUA team on completion of our project:

 “We'd like to extend our heartfelt gratitude to Flocus who have been working with us to raise awareness for the water scarcity crisis that 1/3 of the global population are currently facing.
 The Flocus team shares the same values as us and has provided a fantastic opportunity for ASAQUA to build awareness and potential ad revenues - we are looking forward to taking over the Flocus project in the future.
-The cooperation between Asaqua and Flocus demonstrates a novel charity model where users can create a social impact digitally.
+The cooperation between Asaqua and Flocus demonstrates a novel charity model where users can create a social impact digitally.Thank you team Flocus!”

-Thank you, Flocus!”

--- The Asaqua Team

 ## Team Members